map7/jquery.overdrive/README.md

 You can use the exact version of livequery by use of submodules.

-$ git submodules update --init jquery.livequery
+$ git submodule update --init jquery.livequery

 #Use